Basepy/Basepy/README.md

 - 👋 Hi, I’m @Basepy
 - 👀 I’m interested in Bitcoin and lightning
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Basebot

 <!---